postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## Add a team activity feed to Microsoft Power Automate

 The activity feed is where you can track changes made to your collections and within your team.
-Integrating with Flow gives you the freedom to connect email services like Outlook, Gmail, or a custom SMTP service.
+Integrating with Microsoft Power Automate gives you the freedom to connect email services like Outlook, Gmail, or a custom SMTP service.
 You also have the option to set up Twilio to text you when updates are made to your feed.

-To add a team activity feed to Microsoft Flow:
+To add a team activity feed to Microsoft Power Automate:

 1. Select the **Add Integration** button.
 1. On the **Team Activity Feed** page, enter the Webhook URL to send team updates to this specific URL.